-Banská Bystrica is the sixth largest city in Slovakia and has a population of around 80,000 people.
+Banská Bystrica is the sixth-largest city in Slovakia and has a population of around 80,000 people.
 The main action for tourists is around the Námestie SNP – the pedestrian plaza.
-We stayed in an Airbnb about a ten minute walk from the square and five minute walk from a grocery store, which made the location convenient.
+We stayed in an Airbnb about a ten-minute walk from the square and five-minute walk from a grocery store, which made the location convenient.

 We didn’t rent a car for this visit, but you could definitely get out and see more with one.
 We were able to use a combination of walking, rideshare (Bolt), buses, and trains to get around.
-It worked well for us, but there were a couple things we left off our Banská Bystrica itinerary because they were too hard to get to.
+It worked well for us, but there were a couple of things we left off our Banská Bystrica itinerary because they were too hard to get to.

 I share how to get around and where to stay in Banská Bystrica at the bottom of the post.